amosbatto/native-dics/README.md

 **URU (Uchumataqu):**
 * Kajta Hannß, ***Vocabulario Uru (Uchumataqu): Castellano/English/Deutsch/Français – Uru***, 2013.<br>*Nota: Para visualizar mejor el texto, descargue y instale la fuente [Doulos SIL](https://software.sil.org/doulos/download/).*<br>uru_es-hannss-html, es_uru-hannss-html, fr_uru-hannss-html, de_uru-hannss-html, en_uru-hannss-html

+##GoldenDict desktop application

+To use these dictionaries in GoldenDict on a PC, download the directories of the dictionaries that you want to use and copy those directories to any location on your local computer.
+Then, open GoldenDict and go to Edit > Dictionaries in the menu.
+In the "Dictionaries" dialog box that opens, go to the "Sources" tab and then the "Files" tab.
+Then, click on "Add" to add a new path.
+Then enter the path where you stored the directories of the dictionaries.
+Also remember to mark the "Recursive" option for that path.
+Then click on the "Rescan Now" button so the dictionaries will immediately be added to GoldenDict or restart GoldenDict so it will scan for the new dictionaries.

+## StarDict desktop application

+GoldenDict is recommended over StarDict, since it is a newer program with a better interface.
+To use these dictionaries in StarDict on a PC, download the directories of the dictionaries that you want to use and copy those directories into the "dic" directory of StarDict.

+In Windows, it is generally located at:
+C:/Program Files\stardict\dic
+or:
+C:\Program Files (x86)\stardict\dic

+In Linux, it is generally located at:
+/usr/share/stardict/dic

+Note: you will need to use su or sudo to get root access to copy the files into this location in Linux.

+The next time that StarDict is started, it should automatically find the dictionaries and you can search in the dictionaries.

+## SimiDic Android app

+These same dictionaries are also available in our Android app, SimiDic (https://github.com/KetanoLab/SimiDic), which can be downloaded at: https://play.google.com/store/apps/details?id=com.ketanolab.simidic

+Unfortunately, the dictionaries cannot be automatically downloaded inside SimiDic, since the server we set up is no longer functioning, but the dictionaries can still be manually installed.

+To install the dictionaries in SimiDic, first create a /ketanolab/dictionaries directory on the SD card in your Android device.
+If your Android device has been rooted, then you can create the directory at /sdcard/ketanolab/dictionaries.
+Then, download the .db files from https://github.com/amosbatto/native-dics/tree/main/simidic and copy those .db files into the /ketanolab/dictionaries directory on the SD card.

+The next time that SimiDic is started, it will automatically find the dictionaries and add them to the SimiDic interface.